Keeping Group Housing Safe using the Power of IoTOps Automation

 Challenge of IoT Operational Management

 The required daily maintenance is time-consuming and costly.
-When an IoT device malfunctions, the team often lacks visibility into the cause of the issue, resulting in a lengthy time to resolve and inadequate security if a centrally-located camera or main intercom system is down.
-In addition, if firmware is not upgraded or passwords are not rotated, IoT devices can be vulnerable to cybersecurity risks.
+When a physical security device malfunctions, the team often lacks visibility into the cause of the issue, resulting in a lengthy time to resolve and inadequate security if a centrally-located camera or main intercom system is down.
+In addition, if firmware is not upgraded or passwords are not rotated, devices can be vulnerable to cybersecurity risks.

 Peace of Mind through Centralization & Automation

-IoTOps is a practice that allows teams who are responsible for the operational management of IoT devices to manage them in a consolidated, automated and secure manner.
-IoTOps aims to provide a fully functioning fleet of IoT devices no matter how large or geographically dispersed – and ensure uncompromised compliance, constant availability, and high levels of security.
+IoTOps is a practice that allows teams who are responsible for the operational management of physical security devices to manage them in a consolidated, automated and secure manner.
+IoTOps aims to provide a fully functioning fleet of physical security devices no matter how large or geographically dispersed – and ensure uncompromised compliance, constant availability, and high levels of security.